victorchall/EveryDream2trainer/doc/DATA.md

 For most use cases, use a sane English sentence to describe the image.
 Try to put your character or main object name close to the start.

 **If you are training on images of humans, there is little benefit in using "unique" names most of the time**.
 Don't worry so much about using a "rare" toking, or making up gibberish words.
 Just try generating a few images using your concept names, and make sure there are no serious conflicts.

+**Use normal names for people and characters, such as "cloud strife" or "john david washington" instead of making up weird names like "cldstrf" or "jhndvdwshtn".
+There's no need for this and it just makes inference less natural and shifts a burden on the user to remember magic names.**

 Those training anime models can use booru tags as well using other utilities to generate the captions.